victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

     std::string to_string() &&       { return std::move(m_s); }
 };
 {{< /highlight >}}
-### overloading member functions on reference qualifiers
+### Overloading member functions on reference qualifiers

 `NonCopyable::to_string()` functions have a ref-quilifier that allows compiler to choose a specific overloading based on refevence type of `this`.
 A simple example from the corresponding chapter of the [cppreference](https://en.cppreference.com/w/cpp/language/member_functions):
 {{< highlight cpp>}}#include <iostream>